bcdev/jzarr/docs/tutorial.rst

 .. literalinclude:: ./examples/java/Tutorial.java
   :start-after: example 3 code snippet 2 begin
-  :end-before: example 3 code snippet 2 begin
+  :end-before: example 3 code snippet 2 end
   :dedent: 8

 Note that there is no need to close an array: data are automatically flushed to disk, and files are automatically